Oil on parchment, 35cm by 23cm.

 The work of all three Carraccis was almost indistinguishable, one from the other and this painting has been variously attributed to both Annibale and Ludovico.

 The fact that it is on parchment, identifies it as definitely having come from their workshop.

-The Carthusian Order derives its name from the Chartreuse Mountains in the French Alps where it was founded by St. Bruno in 1084.
+The Carthusian Order derived its name from the Chartreuse Mountains in the French Alps, where it was founded by St. Bruno in 1084.